| Home | Photo Organization | Index |

 If you face a similar problem and want to use one of the ideas mentioned in the "divide and conquer" or "ready, set, sort" ideas to get organized there are some things you can do first to make your job a lot easier.

 Take four sheets of paper for each year of time you are covering.
-Divide each paper into 3 sections.
+Divide each paper into three sections.
 Label the papers with the year and a letter (i.e. 1991A, 1991B, 1991C, 1991D).
 On the "A" pages label the sections "January", "February" and "March".
 Continue the rest of the months on the other pages.
 If you have a lot of years to cover label the pages with the months, add in regularly recurring events like holidays and birthdays, photo copy the pages and then add the years.

 Now put down significant events where they belong.
 Put is births, deaths, weddings, etc. Include things like when you moved to another house, when you got a pet, when you bought a new item of furniture, when you got new carpeting, when you traded cars, etc. Old calendars, check registers, tax papers and things like that will help you with this.
 Also put down things that will help identify people if you know it.
 Like when they got a hair cut, had their arm in a cast, when they got glasses (or new glasses), etc. At the top of each page you can also make notes about the ages of people at the time, what year the children were in school (and what school they were attending, etc. Also note holidays, birthdays and special occasions your family usually celebrated, vacations you took, historical events that affected your family in some way, natural disasters or accidents that concerned them, etc.